intel/FdtBusPkg/Docs/DtBindings.md

 ### _fdtbuspkg,reg-attrs_ and _fdtbuspkg,range-attrs_

 Provides optional `EFI_DT_IO_REG_TYPE` and mapping attribute information for CPU-accessible regions.
-When not provided, `reg` and `ranges` mmory regions returned from DtIo default to memory type `EfiDtIoRegTypeMemoryMappedIo` and and attributes `EFI_MEMORY_UC`.
+When not provided, `reg` and `ranges` memory regions returned from DtIo default to memory type `EfiDtIoRegTypeMemoryMappedIo` and and attributes `EFI_MEMORY_UC`.

 The `EFI_DT_IO_REG_TYPE` is encoded as a `<u32>`.
 The EFI memory attributes are encoded as a `<u64>`.